tbrugz/queryon/web/doc/queries.md

 Columns with a special *suffix* will alter the behavior or appearance of the same column without the suffix.
 Queries may also have special constructs inside SQL comments to alter their behavior.

-QueryOn's editor also allows for special commands that are useful to query datamase's metadata.
+QueryOn's editor also allows for special commands that are useful to query database's metadata.

 Special columns